-the Encyclopedia Britannica, the legend of Santa Claus began with Saint Nicholas, a saint from the fourth century, but there are a lot of different theories:
+Most sources indicate that the legend of Santa Claus began with Saint Nicholas, a saint from the fourth century, but theories do vary a bit.:

 From many a child I often hear

 I'd never be a party